Working on your personal project but feeling stuck?

 I would highly recommend Henrike’s mentorship sessions.
 I found her advice just what I needed to finally get my dreams turning into reality.
 When I started I had a good idea of what I wanted to do (make a web comic) and the idea for the story all in my head.
 Henrike helped me to get all of that out and on paper so I could start planning how my story would work and how it would look.
 I now have my outline in hand and a clear path forward, thank you Henrike!

 Henrike’s knowledge, encouragement, and kindness helped me stay on track and finish my first real comic! ^_^ It was exactly what I needed and I highly recommend it to anyone who wants to make comics, but feels stuck and overwhelmed.Bethany Pyles, creator of the comic “Thistles” and the illustrated story “the Moon Rabbit and the Star Child”

 Smaragda Magou, comic artist for HistoriCool and creator of the webcomic “Home Queer Home”

 Talking to Henrike can be like much needed therapy for your work.
 She provides refreshing perspective in an understanding, non judgemental way.
 She’s really good at locating problems that you might have accepted as normal or unsolvable and working with you to find ways to manage them.
 After talking to her I felt like a weight had been lifted off my shoulders!
 It’s so refreshing to get support by an artist who can understand your struggles, has worked a lot on overcoming obstacles and is happy to share her skills.

 Sound good?
 Here are the mentorship packages I am offering right now.
 Keep in mind that the prices are in EURO.
 Click here to convert the price into your currency.

-If you have a few small questions you want answered in depth, then a quick focus session would be great!
+If you have one or a few small questions you want answered or if you want to do a fun brainstorm session, then a quick focus session would be great!

 - 4 sessions of 1,5 hours of one on one mentoring.